margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 "Sandy Koufax was a **remarkable sports hero** because of his **work ethic**, **amazing athletic ability**, and **teamwork**."
 "Because of his **determination**, **Martin Luther King Jr.** was able to overcome **educational barriers**, **prejudice**, and **violence** to become a **politicla leader** who changed America.

+## What very dangerous thing would you do in a heartbeat if given the opportunity? ##
+It's not a dangerous thing to do,b ut with a passion for music, in a heartbeat, I would work towards becoming a professional musician.
+I love playing music improv and composing music.
+I feel like I am becoming better.
+Also, in a heartbeat, I would take more painting classes.

 ## What is a personality trait you admire in other people? ##
 I admire the quality of integrity the most in people.
 I think this menas that one has to be true to oneself at heart, let God work through them intuitively, and strive to work ethically, morally, and compassionately.
 I admire thoughtfulness, and the quality of diving deeper into ideas once visited.